waldo-irc/ArmPi/README.md

 Using RNDIS Gadget and RNDIS Driver you can ssh to armpi.local using port 2 on your raspberry PI zero.
 Port 1 is for charging only.
 This allows you access without having to turn your PI into an Access Point (and also means regular RPI Zeros work too).

 ## Practice Binary
 A practice web server binary from https://github.com/saelo/armpwn has been included for you to practice on.
-All you need to do is hit "Begin the Challenge" and a it will start the process and attach it to radare (and gdbserver if you leave the setting enabled).
+All you need to do is hit "Begin the Challenge" and it will start the process and attach it to radare (and gdbserver if you leave the setting enabled).

 ## TODO
 * Fix GDBServer in home.php file debug call